Lewinator56/arabicsawa-issues/README.md

 issue tracker for the Arabicsawa website

 ## Usage
-Select 'issues' from the top menu and create a new issue.
+Select 'issues' from the top menu and click 'new issue' to create a new issue.